NodeifyWorld/Peakah-Nodeify/README.md

 ## Contracts

-- `MyERC721`: An ERC721 token contract with minting and transfer permissions managed by the ERC721Authority contract.
+- `PeakyBirds`: An ERC721 token contract with minting and transfer permissions managed by the ERC721Authority contract.
 - `ERC721Authority`: Manages minting and transfer permissions for the MyERC721 contract.
 It has a whitelist for the AuctionHouse contract and another whitelist for regular users.
 Minting can be enabled/disabled for regular users.
 - `AuctionHouse`: A contract that allows users to create auctions for their ERC721 tokens.
 The auction starts automatically, and a new auction begins once the previous auction ends and a new token is received.
 The highest bidder can claim the token at the end of the auction.